Polycystic Ovary Syndrome (PCOS)

 When Should You Seek Medical Attention?

-Visit a specialist for an assessment if you have irregular or missed periods, excessive hair growth, acne or weight gain.
+Visit a PCOS specialist for an assessment if you have irregular or missed periods, excessive hair growth, acne or weight gain.
+You can visit our clinic locations in Parkway East Medical Centre and Gleneagles Medical Centre.